claudiarella/academic-kickstart/content/home/experience.md

   date_start = "2019-07-01"
   date_end = "2019-07-31"
   description = """
   Contributed to Deep Learning predictive model for preventative maintenance of large infrastructures equipped with alarm nets.
 Project implemented using Bayesian Neural Networks and programming language R and customized to fit the specific needs of the commissioning telecom company.
-Pangea Formazione is a Big Data Analytics and AI company providing customised software for management consulting and training.
+Pangea Formazione is a Big Data Analytics and AI company providing customized software for management consulting and training.
 """

 [[experience]]